mandi1120/streaming-05-smart-smoker/README.md

     - Optionally, we can have our consumers send us an email or a text when a significant event occurs.
     - You'll need some way to send outgoing emails.
 I use my main Gmail account - other options are possible.

-## Screenshot - Program Running in Terminal:
+## Screenshot - Producer Program Running in Terminal:

 ![Program Running](Producer_running_screenshot.png)